 Prime Minister Ehud Barak's failure at Camp David has aroused

 sharp criticism from members of his own party.
-The press even
+And the press

-went as far as to quote senior ministers and party officials
+even went as far as to quote senior ministers and party

-who were angry at the way in which Barak conducted the
+officials who were angry at the way in which Barak conducted

 The general thrust of their complaints was that Barak simply